 - Composition: Advanced Low

-(View the complete ACTFL Proficiency Guidelines or check out an at-a-glance look).
+(View page 12 of the ACTFL Proficiency Guidelines or check out an at-a-glance look).

-Download the grammar exam study guide (.docx) to see descriptions of each section you will encounter on the exam and some example questions and answers.
+Download the grammar exam study guide to see descriptions of each section you will encounter on the exam and some sample questions and answers.

-Download review exercises for the grammar exam (.docx) for extra practice.
+Download review exercises for the grammar exam for extra practice.